TwoReasons/Meta-Scrape/README.md

 <p>
 1. Download the zip file<br>
 2. Extract the zip to your desktop<br>
-3. Double click the Meta Scraper exe<br>
+3. Double click the "Meta Scraper" exe file<br>
 4. Follow in program prompts<br>
 5. Profit!!!<br>
 <br>